 Whenever you hire a lawyer, you should have a formal written retainer agreement that sets out what type of work the lawyer will be doing, what type of work the lawyer will not be doing, what you will be charged for, what the lawyer’s fees are, how you communicate with the lawyer and other people in the law office, what happens if special circumstances arise and how you can “fire” the lawyer or how the lawyer can stop working for you.
 At John’s office, we have a written agreement that we provide to you, and explain to you, before you decide whether to hire us.
 You should know exactly what the arrangements are before you and your lawyer start working together.

-Your lawyer should explain to you how fees work at his or her office at the first time you meet with him or her.
+Your lawyer should explain to you how fees work at his or her office the first time you meet with him or her.
 There should be no surprises about how you are billed for your divorce or any other legal matter.
-That is why John provides all the above information up front.
+That is why John provides all the above information upfront.
 Then as you make decisions about how to proceed with your case, you will have an idea about what each choice will cost.

-In addition to the information above, John Schuman’s $25-easy-to-understand book on Ontario Family Law, gives many tips for keeping your legal fees down in family law matters.
+In addition to the information above, John Schuman’s $25-easy-to-understand book on Ontario Family Law gives many tips for keeping your legal fees down in family law matters.
 There are many mistakes you can make that will cost you a lot of money.
 The book goes into them in detail, but they are also summarized in this podcast and on this video.
-The Guide to the Basics of Ontario Family Law also explains how you can keep costs under control and save a lot of money using the alternatives to Family Court such as family mediation, arbitration or collaborative practice.
+The Guide to the Basics of Ontario Family Law also explains how you can keep costs under control and save a lot of money using alternatives to Family Court such as family mediation, arbitration or collaborative practice.

 Doing your divorce right may mean spending a little money to protect yourself – but that will save you money in the end.
-In addition, acting reasonably, make smart decisions, and getting advice from an expert family law lawyer will also keep your costs down and save you money in the long run.
-At all of his consultations, Certified Specialist in Family Law, John Schuman, goes over all of the client’s options and explains what steps will put have the most money in his or her pocket when the divorce or family law matter is finished.
+In addition, acting reasonably, making smart decisions, and getting advice from an expert family law lawyer will also keep your costs down and save you money in the long run.
+At all of his consultations, Certified Specialist in Family Law, John Schuman, goes over all of the client’s options and explains what steps will put the most money in his or her pocket when the divorce or family law matter is finished.
 You can reach him using the form below or the phone number at the top of this page.